• Menu

 The Best Places To Enjoy Fall Colours In Ontario

-By // by Candace Sampson
+by Candace Sampson

-Fall Colours in Ontario
+Chasing Fall Colours in Ontario

-As if Muskoka doesn’t have it all already, it also happens to put on quite a show in the fall.
+Muskoka is not just a summer haven; it’s also one of the prime spots to witness the vibrant fall colours in Ontario.
 Personally, I’m a driver, so I’d take advantage of some of the interactive driving tours Discover Muskoka offers.
 Driving isn’t for everyone though, so check out some of the amazing resorts like the Deerhurst Inn or the JW Marriott Muskoka for fall package getaways.
 Relax on the shores of Muskoka’s many beautiful lakes and soak it all in.

 fall colours in Ontario

-fall colours in ontario
+fall colours in ontario algoma train agawa canyon

-Fall colours in Ontario
+Niagara-On-The-Lake: Wine Country Meets Fall Colours in Ontario

-I’ve gone three solid months drinking sangria and now I’m ready to throw on my cozy sweater and pour a good glass of wine.
+I’ve gone three solid months drinking sangria and now I’m ready to throw on my cozy sweater and pour a good undiluted glass of wine.
 Mmmmmm, wine.
 Wait, where was I?
 Oh right, wine!
 Can you imagine the magnificence of this trip?
 It’s almost too much to bear.
 Let’s see, first we have, WINE and then we have magnificent fall colours!
 Cue the choir of angels, Niagara-On-The-Lake sounds like heaven.
 This is an ideal getaway for couples or girlfriends.
 Check out wineries, spas, charming B&B’s, adorable shops, and to-die-for culinary experiences.

 If you really want to colour it your way this fall, head to Grey County.
 Located northeast of Toronto and west of Ottawa, you can chase waterfalls here, enjoy the fall bounty at orchards and wineries along the way, and revel in the glorious colours that explode in this region every fall.